ktravers/ktravers.github.io/_posts/2019-08-19-til-ecto-select-merge.md

 "Albus Dumbledore"
 ```

 This approach gets the job done, but it's a little heavy.
-We only need the admitter's full name, so why retrieve an entire `User` struct?
-You can also see how this pattern could lead to a super cluttered User schema.
-Right now it has many `admission_events`, but soon it could have many `application_events`, `interview_events`, `billing_events`, etc.
+We only need the admitter's full name, so why retrieve an entire User struct?
+You can also see how this pattern could lead to a super cluttered `User` schema.
+Right now it has many admission_events, but soon it could have many `application_events`, `interview_events`, `billing_events`, etc.

 ## Option 2: ✨ Select Merge ✨

 `Ecto.Query#select_merge/3` gives us an option that's much more succinct and precise.
 Check out this slickness: